 One way to do so would have been to invest in education, as the country’s share of GDP in education is far from enough and below that of other developing countries and regions such as China and Latin America.
 Education and training are by essence empowering tools that assist people for life, they develop their skills and ability to better respond to change.

 The example of India has shown many that if growth does give opportunities to some to get out of poverty, it’s also true that it doesn’t prevent people from falling into poverty.
 The two trends – getting out and into poverty – seem completely unrelated, or at least becoming poor is not connected to growth.
 Thus many experts have argued that to make the most out of economic growth, the government at all levels should have invested in protecting the people, that is to say invest in public services, for instance in health care.

-Diseases are one of the main causes of poverty in India, creating a major public safety disaster in India that contributes to keep and make millions fall into poverty.
+Diseases are one of the main causes of poverty, creating a major public safety disaster in India that contributes to keep and make millions fall into poverty.
 It’s estimated that each year, “the cost of health care pushes some 39 million people back into poverty”, according to a recent CBS News report.

 What the government needs is precisely to make sure that the people can also ripe the benefits of the economic growth.
 So even if the growth in the third sector is impressive, there’s still a huge surplus of jobless or underemployed workers at the countryside.
 And over there, the issue of land inequality is an important bone of contention that if resolved could substantially alleviate poverty.